-- •No smart phones/cell phones or smart watches/watches (Apple, Samsung, Fitbit etc.) are allowed on the desk or on an arm during an exam or quiz.
+- •No smartphones/cell phones or smart watches/watches (Apple, Samsung, Fitbit, etc.) are allowed on the desk or an arm during an exam or quiz.
 No sunglasses, hats, visors, or hoodies will be worn during an exam or quiz.
-Students may use ear plugs if needed. - •No food or drink on the desk during exams or quizzes. - •Watches/Smart Watches & Smart phones/cell phones will be placed in backpack or purse during the exam & may NOT be taken out until after student is dismissed from the exam or quiz. - •Students may use smart phone/cellphones & smart watches/watches after the class is dismissed from the exam and/or quiz.
+Students may use earplugs if needed. - •No food or drink on the desk during exams or quizzes. - •Watches/Smart Watches & Smartphones/cell phones will be placed in a backpack or purse during the exam & may NOT be taken out until after the student is dismissed from the exam or quiz. - •Students may use smartphones/cellphones & smart watches/watches after the class is dismissed from the exam and/or quiz.